SnehaJoshi11/School_District_Analysis/README.md

 - How is the school summary affected?

-    No change to ranking, however Thomas High School scores did change, but by less than 1 percentage point (or changed by less than 1%) for each metric.
+    No changes according to ranks  , but Thomas High School's scores did change by less than 1 percentage point (or changed by less than 1%) for each metric.

   <p align="left">